tOverney/concpar-newassign/instructions.md

 ## First part

+### Non-concurrent Bounded-Buffer

-The initial code you are given is a correct implementation of the bounded buffer datatype, assuming a non-concurrent setting.
+The initial code you are given is an non-concurrent implementation of the bounded buffer datatype.

 ```scala
 class BoundedBuffer[T](size: Int) extends AbstractBoundedBuffer[T](size) {